wernerdegroot/applicatives/README.md

 This is obviously not a solution for a programmer that demands excellence from their programming language!

-The best alternative I found is to abandon `thenCombine` completely, wait until all `CompletableFuture`s are resolved using `CompletableFuture.allOf`.
+The best alternative I found is to abandon `thenCombine` completely and wait until all `CompletableFuture`s are resolved using `CompletableFuture.allOf`.
 We can then use `thenApply` and `join` to extract the results (which requires some care, as you may accidentally block the thread if the computation did not complete yet):

 ```java
 CompletableFuture<PokemonCard> futurePokemonCard =